How to take on Mega Manectric in Pokémon Go

-Beginning March 16, 2021, Mega Manectric will make its debut in Pokémon Go Mega Raids!
-This is one Mega Raid you won't want to miss.
-Fortunately, we here and iMore have everything you need to know to win, and be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
+A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
+These are some of the most challenging Raids yet, but we here at iMore got your back!
+Mega Manectric is back and we have everything you need to know to take on its Mega Raid.
+And be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 Who is Mega Manectric in Pokémon Go?